-If the build succeeded you will be notified with the respective message in the 'Build Result' viewer.
-If the build fails, this window will, instead, display a summary of all errors encountered during building.
+If the build succeeds, a message confirming this will appear in the 'Build Result' viewer.
+If the build fails, this window will, instead, display a summary of all errors encountered when the build action was performed.
 Clicking on an error description in the 'Build Result' viewer will show you the exact place in your code where this error occurs.

 If there are changes to your code made since the last build, you should see a red '*' sign next to the 'Build' icon.
 In this case, build the bot again before running it.

 Create and Customize a cBot Instance¶

 If you have successfully completed all of the above actions, your cBot should be ready for action.
 To start using it, create a new instance by performing one of the following actions.

 - Click on the '+' icon to the right of the extension name.
 In the menu that appears, select a symbol that you would like to trade.

 - Click on the 'three dots' icon to the right of the cBot name and select 'Add Instance'. cTrader will automatically create a new instance trading the EURUSD symbol using h1 as the timeframe of the candlestick chart on which the instance is supposed to run on.